Simona Koren: Career

 In 2013 she moved to America to play college soccer for East Tennessee State Buccaneers.
-After an impressive spell with ETSU, she got picked by MSV Duisburg in 2017 for a short-term contract.
+After an impressive spell with ETSU, she was picked by MSV Duisburg in 2017 for a short-term contract.

 FA WSL team Sunderland signed a one-year contract with the Austrian international for the 2017–18 FA WSL season.
-Koren got a flying start for her new club and scored on her debut against Reading where they won the game 0–1.
-Unfortunately Sunderland Ladies had financial problems and they got relegated from the Women's Super League regardless how they performed in the league.
+Koren scored on her debut against Reading where they won the game 0–1.
+Unfortunately Sunderland Ladies had financial problems and were relegated from the Women's Super League regardless how they performed in the league.

 Koren moved to Växjö DFF in the Damallsvenskan.
-Struggling with injuries, she didn't manage to play a full season for Växjö.
+Struggling with injuries, she did not manage to play a full season for Växjö.
 She suffered from shinsplints.

 In 2020 she signed contract with LSK Kvinner in Norway.